Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

 We show that the error introduced by a top-$p$ distribution is at most $1-p$:

 \begin{theorem} Given a probability distribution $P$ and the top-$p$ distribution $Q$ of $P$, the total variation distance between $P$ and $Q$ is bounded by

-\end{theorem} \begin{proof} Let us denote with $Y$ the top-$p$ set of $P$.
+\end{theorem} \begin{proof} Let us denote with $Y$ the top-$p$ events of $P$.
 We first assume that the probabilities kept exactly match $p$, i.e., $P(Y)=p$ and $Q(Y)=1$.
 Moreover, for each $y \in Y$: $Q(y)=\frac{P(y)}{p}$.
 Now, we can start deriving the distance: